 There’s no shortage of fans of the 2010 BBC’s Sherlock series, mainly because it was a brilliant piece of television with a very intriguing and charismatic leading character played to perfection by Benedict Cumberbatch.
-The BBC series follows the titular character in present day London living in 221B Baker Street where he lives with his partner in crime Dr. Watson (Martin Freeman) and his land lady Mrs. Hudson (Una Stubbs).
+The BBC series follows the titular character in present-day London living at 221B Baker Street where he lives with his partner in crime Dr. Watson (Martin Freeman) and his landlady Mrs. Hudson (Una Stubbs).
 Sherlock’s last season was its fourth season which aired around five years ago in 2017 with four episodes and there is no word yet on Sherlock Season 5.
 So, we thought we should make a list of TV shows to watch if you loved Sherlock.

 Synopsis: Elementary stars Jonny Lee Miller as Detective Sherlock Holmes and Lucy Liu as Dr. Joan Watson in a modern-day drama about a crime-solving duo that cracks the NYPD’s most impossible cases.
 Initially sober companion and client, Holmes and Watson’s relationship evolved into a symbiotic professional investigative partnership.
 They are the top homicide consultants for Captain Thomas Gregson and work regularly alongside Detective Marcus Bell.
 The pair entered into a mutually beneficial arrangement with Shinwell Johnson, an ex-convict who shared his expertise of the city’s underworld in exchange for them teaching him how to be an effective FBI informant.
 The trio’s alliance ended when Shinwell attacked Holmes after he and Watson discovered Shinwell committed an unsolved murder.
 The assault caused Holmes to suffer memory loss and hallucinations, a secret which compromises his work and relationship with Watson, and forces him to seek neurological help.
 Holmes copes with his health crisis by refocusing on his sobriety and discovers a new ally in Michael, a fellow addict who once found the strength to stay sober from Sherlock’s own words in past meetings.
 As Holmes struggles with uncharacteristic vulnerability, he fights to salvage his career and his friendship with Watson, which he values above all else.